-Although potent as conditioned reinforcers when presented contingently, CSs paired with drug infusions do not increase drug seeking when presented non-contingently to animals [259-261].
-Thus, conditioned reinforcement appears to be reliant on the contingency between the response and the CS [262].
-The reliance of drug seeking and taking on drugassociated conditioned reinforcers is underscored by further findings that cocaine selfadministration is lower in the absence of any contingent CS [263].
-Indeed, nicotine selfadministration in animals is difficult to acquire in the absence of conditioned reinforcers [264], suggesting that conditioned reinforcers may form part of a powerful stimulus complex, along with the drug, in maintaining drug use.
-Similarly, conditioned reinforcement maintained by CSs previously paired with oral alcohol can be persistent [265] and the ability to maintain responding is independent of the drug [266], suggesting that this type of drug seeking has a habitual guality.
-The impact of conditioned reinforcement on drug seeking is persistent and relatively impervious to extinction.
-It can maintain responding independently from the drug with which it was paired, suggesting that it may depend on a separate neural system from that which mediates the effects of the drug itself [265; 267].
+Although potent as conditioned reinforcers when presented contingently, CSs paired with drug infusions do not increase drug-seeking when presented noncontingently to animals [259-261].
+Thus, conditioned reinforcement appears to be reliant on the contingency between the response and the CS, irrespective of the motivational value of the US [262].
+Indeed, the reliance of drug-seeking and taking on drug-associated conditioned reinforcers is underscored by further findings that cocaine self-administration is lower in the absence of any contingent CS [263].
+Indeed, nicotine self-administration in animals is difficult to acquire in the absence of conditioned reinforcers [264], suggesting that conditioned reinforcers may form part of a powerful stimulus complex, along with the drug, in maintaining drug use.
+Similarly, conditioned reinforcement maintained by CSs previously paired with oral alcohol can be persistent [265] and the ability to maintain responding is independent of the drug [266], suggesting that this type of drug-seeking has a habitual quality.
+The impact of conditioned reinforcement on drug-seeking is persistent and relatively impervious to extinction.
+It can maintain responding independently from the drug with which it was paired, suggesting that it may depend upon a separate neural system from that which mediates the effects of the drug itself [265; 267].

-In experimental models of addictive behaviour in which drug-associated conditioned reinforcers support and maintain prolonged bouts of seeking behaviour [212], the functional integrity of a neural system involving the BLA and AcbC is of major importance (see Error!
-Reference source not found.).
+In experimental models of addictive behaviour in which drug-associated conditioned reinforcers support and maintain prolonged bouts of seeking behaviour [212], the functional integrity of a neural system involving the BLA and AcbC is of major importance (see Figure 2).
 Thus, lesions of the BLA or AcbC, but not the AcbSh, greatly impair the acquisition of cocaine-seeking behaviour [268; 269].
 There is also neurochemical specificity in these BLA and Acb mechanisms.
 DA receptor blockade, but not AMPA receptor blockade in the BLA, reduces established cue-controlled cocaine seeking.
-The reverse is true in the AcbC, where AMPA, but not DA, receptor blockade has this effect [270].
+The reverse is true in the AcbC, where AMPA, but not DA receptor, blockade has this effect [270].
 It has additionally been established that disconnection of the BLA and AcbC by blocking DA receptors in the BLA on one side of the brain and AMPA receptors in the AcbC on the other has the same effect of dramatically reducing cocaine seeking [270].
-These data provide the strongest evidence that the BLA and AcbC function serially as components of a neural system that mediates these conditioned influences on drug seeking (see Error!
-Reference source not found.).
+These data provide the strongest evidence that the BLA and AcbC function serially as components of a neural system that mediates these conditioned influences on drugseeking (see Figure 2).

 In functional imaging studies of human drug addicts, the amygdala is consistently activated by exposure to cocaine-, heroin-, food- and sex-associated stimuli in a way that is correlated with drug craving (e.g. [239; 271]).
-Other regions commonly activated by drug-associated stimuli include the anterior cingulate cortex, the OFC and occasionally the Acb [271-274].
+Other regions commonly activated by drug-associated stimuli include the anterior cingulate cortex, OFC and occasionally the Acb [271-274].
 These data show that in both animals and humans, limbic cortical-ventral striatopallidal circuitry is associated with emotional learning and in processes related to drug craving, addiction and relapse.